Water on Mars

-Understanding the extent and situation of water on Mars is vital to assess the planet’s potential for harboring life and for providing usable resources for future human exploration.
+Understanding the extent and situation of water on Mars is important to assess the planet's potential for harboring life and for providing usable resources for future human exploration.
 For this reason, "Follow the Water" was the science theme of NASA's Mars Exploration Program (MEP) in the first decade of the 21st century.
 NASA and ESA missions including 2001 Mars Odyssey, Mars Express, Mars Exploration Rovers (MERs), Mars Reconnaissance Orbiter (MRO), and Mars Phoenix lander have provided information about water's abundance and distribution on Mars.
 Mars Odyssey, Mars Express, MRO, and Mars Science Lander Curiosity rover are still operating, and discoveries continue to be made.

-In September 2020, scientists confirmed the existence of several large saltwater lakes under ice in the south polar region of the planet Mars.
-According to one of the researchers, "We identified the same body of water [as suggested earlier in a preliminary initial detection], but we also found three other bodies of water around the main one ...
-It's a complex system."
-In March 2021, researchers reported that a considerable amount of water on ancient Mars has remained, but, for the most part, has likely been sequestered into the rocks and crust of the planet over the years.
+In August 2024, researchers reported that analysis of seismic data from NASA's InSight Mars Lander suggested the presence of a reservoir of liquid water at depths of 10–20 km under the Martian crust.